juvian/wc3-translate/README.md

 ## Map Protection (read-only)
 Check [here](/data/protection.md)

+## SLK to OBJ format
+Check [this video from Magepowers](https://www.youtube.com/watch?v=KYqyT8sZrzI).
+You might need to combine it with deprotection if map is read only

 # Misc
 If you have any doubts feel free to ask in [Wc3 Translators United](https://discord.gg/QEPuPFB8jY) discord server.